Symphonic Concert - CANCELLED Filharmonia Narodowa

 Aleksandra Kubas-Kruk

-Aleksandra Kubas-Kruk graduated with distinction from the Vocal Faculty at the Karol Lipiński Academy of Music in Wrocław in the class of Danuta Paziuk-Zipser.
-She perfected her skills at the Universität für Musik und darstellende Kunst Wien.
-The singer has won prizes at the Toulouse International Singing Competition, the International Stanisław Moniuszko Vocal Competition in Warsaw, and the Karol Szymanowski International Vocal Competition in Łódź, among others.
+Aleksandra Kubas-Kruk graduated with distinction from the vocal department at the Karol Lipiński Academy of Music in Wrocław in the vocal class of Danuta Paziuk-Zipser.
+She improved her skills at the Universität für Musik in Vienna.
+The singer has been awarded prize at the Toulouse International Singing Competition, and the grand prizes at the Stanisław Moniuszko International Vocal Competition in Warsaw, Solomiya Krushelnytska International Opera Singers’ Competition in Lviv and the Karol Szymanowski International Vocal Competition in Łódź.

-Aleksandra Kubas-Kruk has worked with conductors such as Jordi Bernacer, Patrick Fournillier, Vasily Petrenko, Péter Eötvös, Elio Boncompagni, Julius Axelrod, Christopher Moulds, Jacek Kaspszyk, Jesús López-Cobos, Andriy Yurkevych, Łukasz Borowicz, Tadeusz Strugała, Ewa Michnik, Pavel Klinichev, Marek Pijarowski, Michał Klauza, Sławomir Chrzanowski, Paweł Przytocki, Yaroslav Shemet.
+Aleksandra Kubas-Kruk has worked with such conductors as Jordi Bernàcer, Patrick Fournillier, Vasily Petrenko, Péter Eötvös, Elio Boncompagni, John Axelrod, Christopher Moulds, Jacek Kaspszyk, Jesús López-Cobos, Andriy Yurkevych, Łukasz Borowicz, Tadeusz Strugała, Ewa Michnik, Pavel Klinichev, Marek Pijarowski, Michał Klauza, Sławomir Chrzanowski, Paweł Przytocki, Yaroslav Shemet.

-The artist has many recordings to her credit, including: Weinberg (Un)Discovered Songs (DUX 2023) – a recording of recently discovered songs by Mieczysław Weinberg with pianist Monika Kruk, Impressions for soprano and viola (DUX 2022), Leonardo Vinci’s opera Gismondo, re di Polonia (Parnassus Arts Productions 2020), European award-winning recording of George Frideric Handel’s opera Arminio (C Major, Unitel 2018), Musica Sacromontana – Józef Zeidler - Missa in D major (DUX 2018), or an album of music by Michal Bergson (DUX 2020), as well as Moniuszko’s Spectres (CD Accord 2018, the 2019 Fryderyk Award).
+The artist has many recordings to her credit, including: Weinberg (Un)Discovered Songs (DUX 2023) – a recording of recently discovered songs by Weinberg with pianist Monika Kruk, Impressions for soprano and viola (DUX 2022), Leonardo Vinci’s opera Gismondo, re di Polonia (Parnassus Arts Productions 2020), George Frideric Handel’s European award-winning Arminio (C MAJOR UNITEL 2018), Musica Sacromontana – Józef Zeidler – Missa in D major (DUX 2018), or a disc of music by Michał Bergson (DUX 2020), as well as the 2019 Fryderyk Award-winning Moniuszko’s Widma (Spectres; CD Accord 2018).

-Since 2012, Aleksandra Kubas-Kruk has been working as a singing teacher at the Karol Lipiński Academy of Music in Wrocław.
+Since 2012, Aleksandra Kubas-Kruk has worked as a singing teacher at the Karol Lipiński Academy of Music in Wrocław.
 In September 2019, she received her postdoctoral degree.